Online dating: Economic trends

 Although some sites offer free trials and/or profiles, most memberships can cost upwards of $60 per month.
 In 2008, online dating services in the United States generated $957 million in revenue.

 Most free dating websites depend on advertising revenue, using tools such as Google AdSense and affiliate marketing.
 Since advertising revenues are modest compared to membership fees, this model requires numerous page views to achieve profitability.
 However, Sam Yagan describes dating sites as ideal advertising platforms because of the wealth of demographic data made available by users.

 In November 2023, the stock prices of Match Group and Bumble were down 31% and 35% on the year respectively, continuing a more than two-year decline since the latter's initial public offering in February 2021 and after posting declines more than double that of the S&P 500 during the 2022 stock market decline.
 In addition to price increases, slowing paid user growth, and flattening app download rates following the end of the COVID-19 lockdowns, assessments among financial analysts of an oversaturated market, concerns about low consumer satisfaction with the services, and growing skepticism about dating app features and algorithms contributed to the declines.
 Match Group and Bumble account for nearly the entire market share of the online dating industry, and the companies lost a combined $40 billion in market value from 2021 through 2024.
 Match Group and Bumble shares continued to fall during the first quarter of 2024 while the S&P 500 rose, and the number of paid users for Match Group fell by 6% during the first quarter of 2024 while Bumble's paid users grew by 18% in comparison to a 3% decline and a 31% increase for each company respectively during the first quarter of 2023.

+Apps such as Rizz and Winggg, marketed as "AI wingmen," generate dating profiles and opening messages, and have formed a commercial niche alongside general-purpose chatbots.
+A 2026 research paper described this as an extension of the optimization built into dating apps, with users applying the same efficiency-seeking from swiping to the messages they send.